yy502/inkscape-laserpecker/README.md

 ## Helper Files

-In `gcode` directory, I have created some Gcode files to help you quickly test and find out the optimal power+speed settings for cutting or engraving your target material.
+In `testing` directory, I have created some Gcode files to help you quickly test and find out the optimal power+speed settings for cutting or engraving your target material.

 * `engraving_test_p160-255,s500-800.txt`: Sweep across different power and speeds with small step sizes to help you map different engraving results to accurate Gcode settings (power,speed).
 * `cutting_test_p200-255,s70-400.txt`: This helps you to find the lowest possible setting that your material can be cut with.
 If even the highest setting (p255,s70) is unable to cut your material, consider cutting multiple times.
 * `sample_result.jpg`: Test results on a recycled paper.

 In `misc` directory, there are several sets of `markers` files.
 Each set has the following files:
 * `.svg`: The SVG file of the markers.
 Open it with Inkscape and convert to Gcode with your choice of settings and test your LaserPecker's engraving distortion and sizing.